fp-ts/core/docs/modules/Option.ts.md

 ## toResult

-Converts an `Option` to an `Either`, allowing you to provide a value to be used in the case of a `None`.
+Converts an `Option` to an `Result`, allowing you to provide a value to be used in the case of a `None`.

 **Signature**